I have released the first chapter of Understanding Distributed Systems!

 The first chapter of the book is about network fundamentals and covers TCP, UDP, TLS, DNS, and RESTful HTTP APIs.
 Having a solid foundation of the network stack is essential.
 Even though each network protocol builds up on top of the other, sometimes the abstractions leak.
 If you don’t know how the stack works under the hood, you will have a hard time troubleshooting why your system is down or degraded for no apparent reason.
 On top of that, there is a lot you can learn from the design of the core protocols that can be applied to any distributed system, like TCP’s backpressure mechanisms.

-The book is currently priced at 20$ while in pre-release, and I plan to increase its price as I add more chapters.
 If you are interested, you can get a free sample from the book’s homepage.
-If you buy the book while in pre-release, you will have access to all future updates for free, and you can request a refund within 45 days - no hard feelings.
+If you buy the book while in pre-release, you will have access to all future updates for free, and you can request a refund within 30 days - no hard feelings.